 You’ll love the blackberry, fresh ginger and honey combination over the salty meat.
 I you like spicy food, be sure to add your favorite hot sauce.

-I’m very thankful for friends who are great cooks!!
+I’m very thankful for friends who are great cooks!
 I’m always there to take photos and share with you.
 Here are more easy side dishes you might love!

 I hope you enjoy this yummy recipe as much as me!